xianghuzhao/pdf-bookmark/README.rst

 The default indentation is 2 spaces, and the number of spaces could be configured with inline command.

-Unicode titles are supported.
-Please make sure the file is saved with UTF-8 encoding.

 This is a simple example of a ``bmk`` file. ::

     序................1